University of Strathclyde: Notable academics and alumni

 Academics associated with the university include; James Blyth, generated electrical power from wind; Sir Samuel Curran, inventor of the Scintillation counter; Thomas Graham, chemist who formulated the law of diffusion of gases; Andrew Ure, physician and founder of Andersonian Institution; Matthew Charteris, taught medicine at Anderson's from 1876 to 1880.

+James Croll (self-taught scientist) who initially worked as a janitor of the university's museum was awarded an honorary doctorate.